stm32duino/STM32LoRaWAN/README.md

 library should usually work on the other too (but note below for some caveats).

+## Documentation
+Overview and reference documentation is embedded in the source code.
+Fully generated documentation will be published later, for now you can generate it yourself using the [Doxygen](https://doxygen.nl/) tool.

+To generate the documentation yourself, simply run the `doxygen` command (no options needed) in the root of this repository.
+This will produce HTML documentation in the `api-docs` subdirectory.

 ## License
 This library is based on LoRaMac-node developed by semtech, with extensive modifications and additions made by STMicroelectronics.